db42/db42.github.io/_posts/2015-02-01-from-starter-to-finisher.md

 ### 2.2 Hosting
 If you already have a hosting account, you are all set.
-Otherwise, you can choose from lots of cheap solutions as we just need to host a bunch of static pages.
+Otherwise, you can choose from lots of cheap solutions as you just need to host a bunch of static pages.
 It is a good idea to look for hosts which offer unlimited domain hosting.
 I use basic iPage plan which comes with unlimited domains hosting.

 ### 2.3 Website theme and design